vikas-poddar-slalom/katacoda-scenarios/session-03-lab2-manage-chart/step3.md

   `cp /usr/local/bin/Chart.yaml mychart/.`{{execute}}

+  `cat mychart/Chart.yaml`{{execute}} to print the contents of the file to the terminal

-  The changed version has a new description and upgraded version number
+  The changed version has an upgraded version number
   ```yaml
   apiVersion: v2
   name: mychart